MicrosoftDocs/visualstudio-docs/docs/extensibility/how-to-use-rule-based-ui-context-for-visual-studio-extensions.md

      Now, the context menu commands for *\*.config* files will be visible only when the selected item in the solution explorer is a *.config* file and the package will not be loaded until one of those commands is selected.

- Next, let's use a debugger to confirm that the package loads only when we expect it to.
+ Next, use a debugger to confirm that the package loads only when you expect it to.
 To debug TestPackage:

 1. Set a breakpoint in the <xref:Microsoft.VisualStudio.Shell.Package.Initialize%2A> method.